- Ph.D. State University of New York at Albany

 - B.A.
 University of New Hampshire

-Christine A. Jackson, Ph.D., is a professor of literature in the Department of Literature and Modern Languages in the College of Arts, Humanities, and Social Sciences (CAHSS).
+Christine A. Jackson, Ph.D., is Professor Emeritus in the Department of Literature and Modern Languages in the College of Arts, Humanities, and Social Sciences (CAHSS).
 She teaches an array of undergraduate and graduate courses, including American, British, World, and African-American Literature, along with courses on Science Fiction and Fantasy Literature, and many levels of creative writing, from introduction to advanced workshops in fiction and poetry.

 She is the author of two books of literary criticism, Myth and Ritual in Women’s Detective Fiction and The Tell-tale Art: Poe in Modern Popular Culture.
 She is also co-editor (with Alexander N. Howe) and contributor to the book Marcia Muller and the Female Private Eye: Essays on the Novels that Defined a Subgenre.
 She has contributed to a collected anthology of critical essays on detective writer Craig Johnson, creator of the “Longmire” detective series.
 This collection is scheduled for publication in early 2016.
 Dr. Jackson’s academic work has appeared in Clues: A Journal of Detection.
 Her award-winning short fiction has been published in Spine Tingler, an online journal of international suspense fiction.
 She has presented academic papers on detective and mystery fiction at national and regional conferences of the Popular Culture Association of America.
 Lectures and seminars on writing detective fiction have been part of her contributions to conferences sponsored by the Mystery Writers of America.